levi-amit/Bootdumper/README.md

 # Bootdumper
 Ever wondered what creeps within your memory at boot time?
-Here's a cool bootloader for.. that!
+Here's a cool bootloader for... that!
 ## Instructions for building:
 make
 ## Instructions for running: